-- 17.-a) In the specific case of biomass project activities tThe applicability of the methodology for biomass project activities is limited to either project activities that use biomass residues only or biomass from dedicated plantations complying with the applicability conditions of AM0042 as in annex 1 of this document. - 17. b) In the specific case of biomass project activities t The determination of leakage shall be done following the general guidance for leakage in small-scale biomass project activities (attachment C of appendix B) or following the prescriptions included in the leakage section of AM0042 as in annex 1 of this document. - 25. c) In case the project activity involves the replacement of equipment, and the leakage effect of the use of the replaced equipment in another activity is neglected, because the replaced equipment is scrapped, an independent monitoring of scrapping of replaced equipment needs to be implemented.
+- (a) In the specific case of biomass project activities the applicability of the methodology is limited to either project activities that use biomass residues only or biomass from dedicated plantations complying with the applicability conditions of AM0042 as in annex 1 of this document. - (b) In the specific case of biomass project activities the determination of leakage shall be done following the general guidance for leakage in small-scale biomass project activities (attachment C of appendix B) or following the prescriptions included in the leakage section of AM0042 as in annex 1 of this document. - (c) In case the project activity involves the replacement of equipment, and the leakage effect of the use of the replaced equipment in another activity is neglected, because the replaced equipment is scrapped, an independent monitoring of scrapping of replaced equipment needs to be implemented.
 The monitoring should include a check if the number of project activity equipment distributed by the project and the number of scrapped equipment correspond with each other.
 For this purpose scrapped equipment should be stored until such correspondence has been checked.
 The scrapping of replaced equipment should be documented and independently verified.